Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym

-At interaction time, the environment exposes the task description and the documentation of available tools.
-Agents are expected to adapt their actions based on environment returns (observations and error messages).
-Example agent prompts are included in Appendix~\ref{app:agent_prompt}.
+When used during the agent training stage, the environment exposes the task description and documentation of the available tools.
+Agents are expected to adapt their actions based on feedback from environments (observations and error messages).
+Example agent prompts are listed in Appendix~\ref{app:agent_prompt}.